Cell divisions imprint long lasting elastic strain fields in epithelial tissues: The fruit fly wing epithelium is a 2D linear elastic sheet

 \subsection{Viscous dissipation determines tissue relaxation dynamics}

-Our analysis of the strain in the ablated tissue after it has relaxed allowed us to study its elastic properties.
-Now, we explore dynamics of tissue strain as it approaches the equilibrium, which will allow us to study dissipative processes in fly wing epithelium.
+Our analysis of the strain in the ablated tissue after it has relaxed allows us to study its elastic properties.
+Now, we explore the transient dynamics of tissue strain as it approaches the mechanical equilibrium, which will allow us to study dissipative processes in fly wing epithelium.
 We consider two possible dissipation mechanisms: viscosity and friction with a substrate.

-Interestingly, in a continuum model of a tissue as an elastic sheet, these two dissipation mechanisms lead to qualitatively different relaxation dynamics upon insertion of a force dipole.
-In particular, in an elastic sheet with only viscous dissipation, all strain field components decays as $1/r^2$ with the distance from the force dipole throughout the relaxation with the amplitude evolving in time, see SI and Fig. \ref{fig:ablation_relaxation} (A.\textit{i}).
-However, in an elastic sheet with only frictional dissipation, the strain field propagates through the sheet: at distances smaller than the propagation front, the strain field converges to the steady state solution and rapidly decays beyond the front, see SI and Fig. \ref{fig:ablation_relaxation} (A.\textit{ii}).
+Interestingly, in a continuum model of tissue as an elastic sheet, these two dissipation mechanisms lead to qualitatively different relaxation dynamics upon insertion of a force dipole.
+In particular, in an elastic sheet with only viscous dissipation, all strain field components decay as $1/r^2$ with the distance from the force dipole throughout the relaxation with the amplitude evolving in time, see SI and Fig. \ref{fig:ablation_relaxation} (A.\textit{i}).
+However, in an elastic sheet with only frictional dissipation, the strain field propagates through the sheet: at distances within the propagation front, the strain field converges to the steady state solution and rapidly decays beyond the front, see SI and Fig. \ref{fig:ablation_relaxation} (A.\textit{ii}).

+To compare the strain field dynamics in viscous and frictional dissipation models within a cellular system, we performed vertex model simulations of laser ablation that include only the frictional dissipation and compare it with a viscous dissipation, see SI for details.
+As discussed above, the signature difference between viscous and frictional dissipation is the power law decay of the shape $1/r^2$ in the former and the existence of a propagation front in the latter.
+With a frictional dissipation, we indeed find a clear propagation of the strain field that converges to the steady state value as the propagation front expands (\ref{fig:ablation_relaxation} (B.\textit{ii}) and SI Fig. 12 (B)), consistent with the analytical calculation (\ref{fig:ablation_relaxation} (A.\textit{ii})).
+In contrast, with viscous dissipation, we observe that the strain field decays as $1/r^2$ in all time points (\ref{fig:ablation_relaxation} (B.\textit{i}) and SI Fig. 12 (A)).